firecmsco/firecms/README.md

 #### Saving callbacks

-When you are saving an entity you can attach different hooks before and after it gets saved: `onPreSave`, `onSaveSuccess` and `onSaveFailure`.
+When you are saving an entity you can attach diff erent hooks before and after it gets saved: `onPreSave`, `onSaveSuccess` and `onSaveFailure`.

 ```